 Sometimes this can be what most people would expect when they see this - underwatering, but it can often be a sign of overwatering in this plant.
 It's easy to know which however, when you see this symptom feel the soil, if its dry you've confirmed the underwatering theory, if it's sodden then you know its from overwatering.

-Kalanchoe will shed it's leaves if you constantly don't water enough.
+Kalanchoe plants will shed their leaves if you constantly don't water enough.
 They go yellow because the plant has killed that particular leaf but is first taking out all of the "goodness" and transporting it to other areas.
-It's ultimately a self preserving attempt, better to lose a few leaves and regrow them than die totally.
-It's not good for it in the long term however so work on your watering skills.